chrispyles/jupyter/_build/notebooks/insurance/insurance.md

-### Is there a correlation (a linear relationship) between BMI and insurance charges?
+## Is there a correlation between BMI and insurance charges?
 Correlation is calculated by taking two data points, putting them in standard units, multiplying the coordinates elementwise, and then finding the mean (all of this is defined in the `correlation` function below).
 The value of $r$, heretofore referred to as correlation, ranges from -1 to 1; a value near 1 indicates a positive linear relationship (i.e. a line with a positive slope), near -1 indicates a negative linear relationship, and near 0 indicates little/no linear relationship.

 Accompanying the calculation of $r$ is a scatter plot of the data, with BMI on the $x$-axis and insurance charges on the $y$-axis.